 Cover the bulletin board with dark blue backing.
 Place the green border around the sides.
 Use yellow EZ letters to put the title: What Jesus Did.
-On the bottom third of the board, use blue fabric or bulletin board backing to create a sea.
-Enlarge and print flannelgraph figures 53-22, 53-24, 53-25, 53-28, and 53-29 from the resource CD to create a scene of Jesus calming the storm.
+Use blue fabric or bulletin board backing to create a sea.
+Enlarge and print flannelgraph figures 53-22,

+53-24, 53-25, 53-28, and 53-29 from the resource CD to create a scene of Jesus calming the storm.
 Alternatively, draw and cut out a boat using brown poster board.
-Use grey fabric and shiny gold paper for storm clouds.
+Use gray fabric for storm clouds.
 Print flannelgraph figures 53-28 and 53-29 to use.